 If you are wondering what to buy in Greece as you plan your upcoming trip, you are in the right place!
 Greek souvenirs are available all over the country and make a great gift for friends and family back home or something to bring back as a memento of your travels.

-I always allow my boys to pick out something from our travels and also try and include the country’s flag as well.
+I always allow my boys to pick out something from our travels and also try to include the country’s flag.
 This trip to Greece was no different.
 They struggled to choose something small to bring home as there were so many statues that they wanted to add to their collection.

 Shopping in Greece for Greek souvenirs can be a lot of fun!
 Here are my top choices for what to buy in Greece on your vacation.